How to Optimize Your Website for Search Engines

 - Include your business name, address, and phone number (NAP) consistently across your website and online directories.

-- Encourage satisfied customers to leave positive reviews on Google and other review platforms.
+- Encourage satisfied customers to leave reviews on Google and other review platforms.

 - Use location-specific keywords in your content and meta tags.